ms0904754/NewsAssignment/README.md

 # newproject

 News Article App.
 This Flutter project integrates with the NewsAPI.org service to fetch and display the latest news articles.
-It provides a structured way to parse, manage, and display news data in a mobile application\n.
+It provides a structured way to parse, manage, and display news data in a mobile application.

 Asynchronous Data Fetching – Uses FutureBuilder to load news data asynchronously and display a loading state.

 Structured Data Models – Uses Dart classes (NewsApiResponse, Article, Source) to parse JSON responses into typed objects.

 Clean Architecture – Separates data models, API logic, and UI for better maintainability.
 ## Getting Started